Llanhilleth Collieries – Proprietors.

-On 24th March 1863 Mr Thomas Powell Snr sadly passed away.
+On Tuesday 24th of March 1863, Mr Thomas Powell Snr sadly passed away.

 After the death of Mr Thomas Powell Snr at the Gaer, Newport, his home was burgled and his will was stolen.
 Months later, after one of the most intriguing investigations of its type, the burglar was caught and sentenced to twelve years Penal Servitude, this sentence of Penal Servitude replaced the old charge of “Transportation” to Australia.
 After the will was recovered it was reported that Mr Powell had left £200,000 the equivalent to 23.2 million in today’s money.

 Mr Thomas Powell Jnr, born in April 1834 was the elder of the three sons, he had Coldra Hall, Newport built for him (where the Celtic Manor is today) as his family residence.
 After the death of his father Mr Thomas Powell Snr he took over his father’s interests in the company.

 In 1869 Mr Thomas Powell Jnr took his wife Mrs Julia Powell nee Jenkins aged 31 and their son Master John Powell at just 7 years of age to Africa with a hunting party to shoot elephants, along the way at Abyssinia (Kenya) they encountered a native tribe.
 There was a hatred towards British subjects following the recent war in that part of the world and the whole party was massacred except for the servant who had been ill and had followed the party a few days later.
 The servant after recovering from the illness had found the slaughtered family and sent word back to South Wales of their fate.

 It was reported that Mr Thomas Powell Jnr his family and hunting party were sadly killed in Africa in July 1869.

 Mr Henry Powell.

 Mr Henry Powell was born in 1838 at Newport, South Wales.